smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 .. seealso::

-    Refer to :ref:`idl-applying-traits` for a description of how traits are applied to shapes.
+    :ref:`idl-applying-traits` for a description of how to apply traits.

 .. rubric:: Adding new members